genady-mironenko/arad-service-to-service-authentication/README.md

 Code examples for service to service authentication in C#

-1. Private and public keys are in PKCS1 RSA private/public key structure
+1. Private and public keys are in PKCS1 RSA private/public key format and incoded to base 64 string